SeizedBots/node-retry-agent/README.md

 # Config

-There are several options, passed by value, available for instantiating a RetryAgent.
+There are several options, passed by value, available for instantiating a `RetryAgent`.
 (Listed values are default.)

 ```js
 new RetryAgent({